 Sport is a unique institute but the management of sport organizations is practiced and studies from a business perspective or a policy perspective, ignoring the uniqueness of sport and its inherent values (Gammelsaeter, 2021).
 In fact, sport can be seen as an institute with its own logics and values (Gammelsaeter, 2021).
 The interwovenness of ethics and sport management is part of the sport institute.
 However, in the practice of sport management decoupling responsibility management is omnipresent.
-In decoupling, responsibility management of the sport organizations.
+In decoupling, responsibility management is detached from daily operations on the sport field and on the level of the management of the sport organizations.
 Decoupling can be an intentionally strategic choice or can be due to meansend complexity and conflicting stakeholder demands (Crilly et al., 2012).
 Decoupling reduces legitimacy and employee motivation but can also be considered fraud when the intention is to hide unethical practices (Fiss & Zajac, 2006).